 Ahhh, beans.
 Everybody talks about them being essential for one’s pantry.
-So much so that everybody panic-purchased bags and cans of them at the start of the pandemic, leaving large swathes of empty shelves for miles. however, I’ll bet you money that most people still have them in their cupboards, untouched, waiting for that magical time when someone tells them how to prepare them…and also hoping that time never comes.
+So much so that everybody panic-purchased bags and tins of them at the start of the pandemic, leaving large swathes of empty shelves for miles. however, I’ll bet you money that most people still have them in their cupboards, untouched, waiting for that magical time when someone tells them how to prepare them…and also hoping that time never comes.

-Let’s be honest here; dried beans are viewed as the disaster prepper’s number one pantry item for a reason.
+Let’s be honest here; beans are viewed as the disaster prepper’s number one pantry item for a reason.
 They are incredibly inexpensive, bountiful in variety, are shelf stable in their dried or canned forms for months and even years, and are endlessly versatile in uncountable recipes from the most basic and humble to the finest cuisines.
 Seriously, beans are nature’s gift that shouldn’t be overlooked.

 Dry beans are produced in pods and belong to the family of plants called legumes.
 A legume is a plant that produces seeds in a pod (fruit).
 The physical shape of the seed helps distinguish beans from peas and lentils.
 Usually, beans are kidney-shaped or oval, peas are round, and lentils are flat disks.
 Most dry beans grown in this country belong to the species Phaseolus vulgaris, or common bean.https://oconto.extension.wisc.edu/files/2011/02/The-Importance-of-Dry-Beans-in-Your-Diet.pdf

 The term “dry beans” refers to beans that are dry-packaged in bags, or rehydrated and pre-cooked in cans.
-Dry beans include popular beans like pinto, navy, kidney (dark and light red), and black beans.
+Dry beans include popular beans like pinto, navy, kidney (dark and light red), cannellini, and black beans.
 Green beans, string beans and soybeans are not considered dry beans. – wisc.edu

 Simple steps: beans are best when they are pre-soaked, in cool, clean, unsalted water.
 This for two reasons; one, pre-soaking reduces the time required to cook the beans, and two, it assists in breaking down some of the indigestible sugars within the beans that cause digestive problems such as flatulence, heartburn, reflux, and bloating.
 It is recommended that you soak all dried beans with the exception of black-eyed peas (still a bean) and mung beans.
 Minimum soaking times vary from variety to variety; this comprehensive chart from the website Heal With Food has a listing of recommended minimum soaking times for most varieties of dried beans.